Working with Multiple Travel Nursing Agencies

 The short answer is most likely not.

-Wait... so if things are just peachy with duplicate applications, why should you pay attention to rule #2?
+So if things are fine with duplicate applications, why should you pay attention to Rule #2?
 Isn’t it smart to have your hat in the ring as many times as possible?

 Well, not exactly.
 You see, there’s a reason that our short answer was most likely not.
 There are a couple scenarios that can still happen that aren’t ideal for you if you’re facing the situation above.